facebook/infer/_docs/02-analyzing-android-app.md

 order: 00
 ---
 ## Run infer on a sample android app
-Download an example android app that contains some bugs and run infer on it:
+Download the example android app that contains some bugs and run infer on it:

 ```bash
 wget localhost:4000/downloads/InferAndroidExample.tar.gz